djagerif/comfort2mqtt/DOCS.md

 # Home Assistant Add-on: Comfort to MQTT

-[Comfort to MQTT][comfort2mqtt] is a MQTT bridge between an IPv4 network connected Cytech Comfort II Ultra Alarm Panel and Home Assistant Mosquito Broker.
-It provides the ability to configure various sensors to monitor most of the objects available on the Comfort II Ultra alarm system.
+[Comfort to MQTT][comfort2mqtt] is a MQTT bridge between an IP network connected Comfort II Ultra Alarm Panel from Cytech and Home Assistant MQTT Broker EG. Mosquito.
+It provides the ability to configure various sensors in Home Assistant to monitor most of the objects available in the Comfort II Ultra alarm system.
 If you are using a different MQTT broker then update the configuration accordingly.

-This is a customised version of the original comfort2mqtt project by [koochyrat]
+This is a customised version of the original comfort2mqtt project by [koochyrat].
+Please visit his source and leave a like :like:

 [koochyrat]: https://github.com/koochyrat/comfort2